Salman-Farid/plant_disease_detection/README.md

 - **Firebase Authentication**: Secure login and user management.
 - **Plant Care Tips**: Discover helpful tips for plant care.
 - **Responsive Design**: Optimized for various screen sizes for an improved user experience.
+- **Community Feedback**: Users can share their experiences and provide feedback to improve the plant disease detection system and overall app functionality.

 ---